romanpauk/dingo/test/matrix/README.md

 - a filter rule is declared but never exercised
 - a declared feature, feature-case, resolved-type, or lifetime policy is never selected
+- a scenario or scenario container has no supported row
+- a scenario or scenario-container axis contains duplicate identities
+- a shared dependency form lacks constructor-detection, resolution, or invoke coverage required by its catalog entry
+- a dependency provisioning does not map to compatible registration metadata
+- a declared dependency form / provisioning / resolved type / mode / container
+  combination has no resolution row
+- an invoke callable requests a form unsupported by one of its provisionings
+- an invoke callable, provisioning, mode, or container has no compatible row
+- an invoke callable, provisioning, mode, or container axis contains duplicate identities
+- a constructor backend / detection mode shard does not contain every constructor shape
+- a constructor argument storage or conversion category has no compatible row
+- two matrix families claim the same generated source path

 Not every axis combination should exist.
 Completeness means every axis member and filter rule is represented by at least one valid generated row, and each